 How to move around

 The easiest way to move around Isola di San Pietro is by car – you can rent one directly in Cagliari airport or whichever other is your port of entry.

 If you are the sporty type, you may want to take your bike.
 There isn’t much traffic, and it is a great place to bike around – but keep in mind that it’s very hilly.
 Add to that the summer heat, and you may easily be discouraged.
 The village is very bike friendly.

 If you don’t have much time to visit Carloforte and Isola di San Pietro during your trip to Sardinia, you may want to opt for a full-day guided tour departing from Cagliari.
-This guided tour of San Pietro Island and the nearby Calasetta.
-You can book it here or here.
+This guided tour of San Pietro Island and the nearby Calasetta is a great option.

 Where to stay

 You will find many great places to stay.
 For prolonged period of times, you may want to rent a holiday home close to the beach.
 Otherwise, I recommend staying in Carloforte.
 These are the best places:

 LU’ HOTEL RIVIERA – With a gorgeous terrace overlooking the harbor and comfortable, spacious rooms, this remains one of the best hotels on the island.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 Where to eat and drink

 DA NICOLO – The Pomata family manages some of the best restaurants in Sardinia, and this is one of them.
 Great food, generous portions, and spot on service – expensive but worth it.
 Reservations are recommended.

 DA ANDREA – There are two Da Andrea restaurants – one is a trattoria; the other a more refined restaurant.
 Both are good, but the fine restaurant is an incredible dining experience.
 It’s definitely worth the price.
 Reservations are recommended.

 LO SCUGNIZZO – The best pizzeria in town; it dishes out mouthwatering, fragrant Napoli-style pizza prepared with seasonal, fresh ingredients.